 MARTIN JOHN BUTLER: NYC recording artist, singer/songwriter/producer/guitar teacher was raised in Brooklyn, N.Y., lived in London until 4 years old, and studied music at Brooklyn College.
-At 6 became first soloist in the New York All City chorus and was featured in a PBS program.
+At 6 became first soloist in the New York All City chorus and was featured in a NY State PBS program.
 At 15, his first band Triton earned a weekend residency at Dodgers Bar, a well known Blues/Jazz club in downtown Brooklyn and played sold out shows at the legendary Cafe` Wha in Greenwich Village.

 Martin's next band Pandora, was a Hard Rock/Glam band.
 Pandora featured future stars, drummer Frank LaRocca, (Tom Petty, Bryan Adams, John Waite, David Johansen Band).
 Bassist Buzzy Verno, (David Johansen Band, Cherry Vanilla) and vocalist Rick Prince (Plum Nelly, Mick Jones).
 Arf Arf records "posthumously" released a CD of a demo Pandora recorded in a Cleveland, Ohio loft, done when Martin John was 17, to acclaim in Rolling Stone and a cult following online.
-A vinyl edition of Pandora's "Space Amazon" is coming in late 2018, and a documentary is being planned for the release.
+A vinyl edition of Pandora's "Space Amazon" is coming in 2020, and a documentary is being planned for the release.

 After Pandora, Martin John formed The Demons with singer Eliot Kidd, originally including Heartbreakers guitarist Walter Lure.
 The Demons were part of the first wave of Punk bands playing at CBGB.
 Temporarily managed by Hilly Crystal, they recorded a Live at CBGB vol. II album that was never released.
 Craig Leon, (Ramones, Blondie) produced that recording, and brought The Demons to the attention of Mercury Records.